 Uneconomic bypass will occur where the charges from Eastland Network are high enough to drive consumers to seek alternative options and the alternative option bears costs for the consumer but does not reduce costs of the same magnitude for the network.
-Uneconomic bypass will occur where the cost to the consumer of the alternative is lower than the price the network charges but higher than the incremental cost to the network of supplying the customer.
+Uneconomic bypass will occur where the cost to a consumer of the alternative is lower than the price the network charges but higher than the incremental cost to the network of supplying the customer.

-The incremental costs of supplying each new connection is very difficult to quantify but given that networks are built to have some spare capacity the cost would be minimal for each new connection added until such time as a step change in capacity is required.
+The incremental costs of supplying each new connection is very difficult to quantify.
+Networks are built to have some spare capacity therefore the cost for each additional new connection would be minimal until such time as a step change in capacity is required.
 Eastland Network's pricing reflects a smoothed approach to capacity increases as the Eastland Network area has had flat demand for many years with relatively few additional connections each year.
 Where capacity increases are required for specific customers, capital contributions are required to pay for the additional capacity to reflect the cost drivers at a specific point where there is minimal or no benefit to existing customers.
-If there are benefits for other customers, this is reflected in the amount contributed so that the costs are spread across the customers that benefit.
+If there are benefits for other customers, this is reflected in the amount contributed so that the costs are spread across all customers that benefit.
 However, those specific costs are not reflected in the Eastland Network pricing schedule but are treated separately on a case by case basis.